tombenke/person-rest-api/README.md

 ## About

-The specification of REST API endpoints of a simple person service.
+The JavaScript implementation of REST API endpoints of a simple person service.

-This repository holds only the definitions of the REST endpoints which the person-service backend has to provide to its clients.

-Note: This repository is made for demonstration purposes to the [easer server](http://github.com/easer).
+Note: This repository is made for demonstration purposes to the [easer server](http://github.com/tombenke/easer).

 ## Artifacts